Our FAQ page for our Summer 2023 feature “The Possibility Is Here” is here.

 Indiana Review is published biannually in May and December.
-Our response time is usually 1 –4 months, but may at times be longer, especially if the work is under serious consideration.
+Our response time is usually ~2–4 months, but may at times be longer, especially if you submit near the end of a submissions period or if the work is under serious consideration.
 IR accepts less than half of 1% of work submitted.
-Payment for publication is $5.00 per page ($10.00 minimum), two contributor copies of the issue in which their work appears, and a year's subscription.
-Rights revert to author upon publication but we ask that Indiana Review be credited if the work is republished elsewhere.
+Payment for publication is $5.00 per page ($25.00 minimum) and two contributor copies of the issue in which the work appears.
+Contributors may purchase additional copies of the issue their work is published in at a discounted rate.
+Rights revert to author upon publication, but we ask that Indiana Review be credited if the work is republished elsewhere.

-IR publishes about 6-10 stories, 40–60 pages of poetry, 2-4 nonfiction pieces per issue, as well as occasional art inserts and special folios.
-We look for poems, stories, and nonfiction that are well-crafted and lively, have an intelligent sense of form and language, assume a degree of risk, and have consequence beyond the world of their speakers or narrators.
+IR publishes about 6–8 stories, 40–60 pages of poetry, and 4–6 nonfiction pieces per issue, as well as occasional art inserts and special folios.
+Send us your best "carefully strange" work.
+We are especially interested in poems, stories, and nonfiction that are well-crafted and lively, have an intelligent sense of form and language, assume a degree of risk, and have consequence beyond the world of their speakers or narrators.
 At this time we are not accepting unsolicited book reviews.

 Any submissions made outside the reading dates will not be read.

 Simultaneous submissions are welcome.
-However, you must contact us ASAP if your work has been accepted elsewhere.
+However, you must withdraw your piece ASAP if your work has been accepted elsewhere.

-Stories & Nonfiction: We consider prose of up to 8,000 words in length, and we prefer .doc files that are double-spaced in 11- or 12-point font with numbered pages.
+Fiction & Nonfiction: We consider prose of up to 6,000 words in length, and we prefer .docx files that are double-spaced in 12-point Times New Roman with numbered pages.
 Up to three pieces of flash prose (<1,000 words) may be included in a single document.

-Poems: Send 3-6 poems per submission.
-Do not send more than 4 poems if longer than 3 pages each.
-Please include all poems in a single .doc, .docx, or .pdf file.
+Poems: Send 3-6 poems per submission, up to 12 pages in total.
+Please include all poems in a single file.

 Visual Arts: We are not accepting art submissions at this time.
 When we are, send up to five pieces that are up to 6 x 9 in dimensions or may be later reduced to this size.
 Visual works must also be publishable in black and white, but, when funding allows, may be published in full color.